Duck Eggs Health Benefits

 Gluten free baking can profit by using duck eggs as the added protein helps bind the pastries together.
 Generally they produce a lighter, fluffier baked product more like regular wheat based baked goods.
 Therefore duck eggs are an excellent addition to gluten free recipes.

-Duck egg benefits for Egg Allergy Symptoms
+Benefits for Egg Allergy Symptoms

 Chicken egg allergy symptoms are the second most common allergies for infants and small children.
 Egg allergies can often be dealt with by choosing duck eggs.
 Perhaps this is due to the different proteins in duck eggs versus chicken eggs.
 Certainly duck eggs should be given consideration yet on a personal basis every person needs to find what their body can or cannot utilize properly.
 Egg allergy symptoms may be overcome with duck eggs.

-Furthermore, duck eggs are an alkaline food, which is a great benefit to cancer patients as cancer cells do not thrive in an alkaline environment.
+Furthermore, they are an alkaline food, which is a great benefit to cancer patients as cancer cells do not thrive in an alkaline environment.
 Chicken eggs, an acid food, digest into an acidic nutrition.
 But even though eggs from ducks test acidic as well, they are considered an alkaline food.
 They feed us their nutrients and leave our bodies more alkaline.
 Alkaline food for our bodies is a good choice.

 And since they hold a higher nutrient value, duck eggs for diet and liver cleanses are popular.
 Try a 2 minute egg omelet in a mug made with them.
 Eggs provide a very balanced food and hold some of the most complete assortment of vitamins and minerals of any food we know.
 We should value the opportunity to consume nutrient dense foods!

 Swiss Villa offers eggs from a small flock of ducks.
-The ducks are fed a soy free and GMO free diet.
+The ducks are fed a soy free and GMO-free diet.
 And they are raised outside in pastures during suitable weather.
 We feel this gives us a very premium product that you will feel comfortable to use in your daily diets and cooking.

 Paleo followers enjoy eggs from ducks as a more primal choice.
 In a modern world today, we can still savor the tastes, textures and the benefits of these wonderful nuggets presented to us from pasture raised ducks living on small, sustainable family farms.